 2009 – The September 11th Foundation in honor of “Deeg” Sezna

-The 20th Ponce de Leon Invitational is paying a tribute to Larry Thomson of Culpeper, Virginia.
+The 20th Ponce de Leon Invitational is paying tribute to Larry Thomson of Culpeper, Virginia.
 LT passed away in August, 2021 after a courageous battle with Parkinson's Disease.
 He loved his sons, and he loved the great game of golf!

 Fundraising Page created by: Neil Thomson